 Biotechnology, B.S.

-The biotechnology major explores the intersection of biology and technology to solve real-world problems in innovative ways aimed at enhancing human life and environmental stability.
+The biotechnology major explores the intersection of biology and technology to solve real-world problems in innovative ways, with the overall goal of enhancing human life and environmental stability.
 Students in this major will have the opportunity to expand their knowledge in the power of living organisms, cells, and molecules to develop innovative solutions across various industries.
-It's all about using living things – like cells, bacteria, and DNA – along with advanced technology to create new products and processes that benefit people and the environment.
+It’s all about using living things – like cells and bacteria – along with DNA and advanced technology to create new products and processes that benefit people and the environment.

 Program Overview